google/WebFundamentals/src/content/en/fundamentals/performance/resource-prioritization.md

 This article dives into three different declarative solutions, which are all relatively new `<link>` types.
 If your resources are crucial to the user experience but are being loaded at too low a priority, you can try fixing that in one of two ways: preload or preconnect.
-And if on the other hand you’d like the browser to fetch some resources only when it’s done dealing with everything else, try prefetch.
+On the other hand, if you’d like the browser to fetch some resources only when it’s done dealing with everything else, try prefetch.